WAN optimization

 WAN optimization is a collection of techniques for improving data transfer across wide area networks (WANs).
 In 2008, the WAN optimization market was estimated to be $1 billion, and was to grow to $4.4 billion by 2014 according to Gartner, a technology research firm.
-In 2015 Gartner estimated the WAN optimization market to be a $1.1 billion market.
+In 2015, Gartner estimated the WAN optimization market to be a $1.1 billion market.

 The most common measures of TCP data-transfer efficiencies (i.e., optimization) are throughput, bandwidth requirements, latency, protocol optimization, and congestion, as manifested in dropped packets.
-In addition, the WAN itself can be classified with regards to the distance between endpoints and the amounts of data transferred.
-Two common business WAN topologies are Branch to Headquarters and Data Center to Data Center (DC2DC).
-In general, "Branch" WAN links are closer, use less bandwidth, support more simultaneous connections, support smaller connections and more short-lived connections, and handle a greater variety of protocols.
-They are used for business applications such as email, content management systems, database application, and Web delivery.
-In comparison, "DC2DC" WAN links tend to require more bandwidth, are more distant, and involve fewer connections, but those connections are bigger (100 Mbit/s to 1 Gbit/s flows) and of longer duration.
-Traffic on a "DC2DC" WAN may include replication, back up, data migration, virtualization, and other Business Continuity/Disaster Recovery (BC/DR) flows.
+In addition, the WAN itself can be classified with regard to the distance between endpoints and the amount of data transferred.
+Two common business WAN topologies are branch to headquarters and data center to data center (DC2DC).
+In general, "branch" WAN links are closer, use less bandwidth, support more simultaneous connections, support smaller connections and more short-lived connections, and handle a greater variety of protocols.
+They are used for business applications such as email, content management systems, database applications, and Web delivery.
+In comparison, DC2DC WAN links tend to require more bandwidth, are more distant, and involve fewer connections, but those connections are bigger (100 Mbit/s to 1 Gbit/s flows) and of longer duration.
+Traffic on a DC2DC WAN may include replication, backup, data migration, virtualization, and other business continuity/disaster recovery (BC/DR) flows.

 WAN optimization has been the subject of extensive academic research almost since the advent of the WAN.
-In the early 2000s, research in both the private and public sectors turned to improving the end-to-end throughput of TCP, and the target of the first proprietary WAN optimization solutions was the Branch WAN.
-In recent years, however, the rapid growth of digital data, and the concomitant needs to store and protect it, has presented a need for DC2DC WAN optimization.
+In the early 2000s, research in both the private and public sectors turned to improving the end-to-end throughput of TCP, and the target of the first proprietary WAN optimization solutions was the branch WAN.
+In recent years, however, the rapid growth of digital data and the concomitant need to store and protect it have presented a need for DC2DC WAN optimization.
 For example, such optimizations can be performed to increase overall network capacity utilization, meet inter-datacenter transfer deadlines, or minimize average completion times of data transfers.
 As another example, private inter-datacenter WANs can benefit optimizations for fast and efficient geo-replication of data and content, such as newly computed machine learning models or multimedia content.

-Component techniques of Branch WAN Optimization include deduplication, wide area file services (WAFS), SMB proxy, HTTPS Proxy, media multicasting, web caching, and bandwidth management.
-Requirements for DC2DC WAN Optimization also center around deduplication and TCP acceleration, however these must occur in the context of multi-gigabit data transfer rates.
+Component techniques of branch WAN optimization include deduplication, wide area file services (WAFS), SMB proxy, HTTPS proxy, media multicasting, web caching, and bandwidth management.
+Requirements for DC2DC WAN Optimization also center around deduplication and TCP acceleration; however, these must occur in the context of multi-gigabit data transfer rates.